Apps can be installed from the

 If the subdomain field is empty, the app will be installed in the bare/naked domain (i.e

-Clicking on the pencil button will bring up the app's configure dialog:
+Clicking on the gear button will open the app's configure view.

 No data loss